 A small cabin built by artist and craftsman Peter Staley provides a little extra space for guests — and an eye-grabbing feature.

-Staley uses naturally felled locally sourced trees to create “one of a kind pieces in reverence to the majesty and poetry of the natural landscape”, as per his website.
+Staley uses naturally felled locally sourced trees to create “one-of-a-kind pieces in reverence to the majesty and poetry of the natural landscape”, per his website.

 The artist’s cabins are very small and space efficient, with a carefully designed exterior that blurs the lines between lodging and art — a combo that perfectly sums up this unique property.

-Red Hot Chili Peppers bassist, Flea, is selling the retro-futuristic compound after buying $14M Beverly Hills house
+The Red Hot Chili Peppers bassist is selling the retro-futuristic compound after buying $14M Beverly Hills house

 The Australian-born musician bought the two-home compound back in 2018 as an upgrade from a 1930s traditional in Los Feliz that he had just listed for sale at the time.

-He held on to it for close to four years, and made some significant improvements during his ownership — including commissioning Maltzan to design a 875-square-foot addition for the main house, which was added in 2021.
+He held on to it for a few years and made some significant improvements during his ownership — including commissioning Maltzan to design an 875-square-foot addition for the main house, which was added in 2021.

 His new home, which he shares with wife Melody Ehsani, packs seven bedrooms and eight baths in over 7,300 square feet of living space.
-Originally built in 1948, the Flea’s house was completely renovated in the early 2000s by L.A. architect Aleks Istanbullu, Dirt reports.
+Originally built in 1948, Flea’s house was completely renovated in the early 2000s by L.A. architect Aleks Istanbullu, Dirt.com reported at the time of the purchase.